IMPORTANT INFORMATION FOR NON-RESIDENT HUNTERS VISITING CANADA.

 Dave Simpson, Senior Guide: Dave has guided at Marten River Lodge for over 17 years and trained under the tutelage of Bill Tregenza.
 Dave built many of our stands and has helped in training new guides each year in conducting an effective baiting protocol and has assisted in processing game.
 A trapper, hunter, angler and renowned knife maker, Dave no longer guides full-time but remains a strong proponent and mentor to the MRL Bear Hunt program.

-Ken Tregenza, Gunsmith and Associate Guide: Ken is Bill’s son and a long-time friend and associate of MRL.
+Ken Tregenza, Gunsmith: Ken is Bill’s son and a long-time friend and associate of MRL.
 Also raised in Marten River, Ken could not help but become a wilderness expert and hunter under the influence of his father.
 Ken has also schooled and trained to become a licensed gunsmith in the province of Ontario and has many private and commercial clients.
 Ken often lends his assistance to MRL’s Bear Hunt program.

 Note: Bears harvested on last hunting day in each week may not be able to be processed and butchered prior to hunter departure next morning.
 In such instances, the hunter is responsible for their bear and there are no deductions in fees.

-Moose hunting regulations in Ontario have changed significantly for 2016.
+Moose hunting regulations in Ontario changed significantly in 2016.
 Most notably, the start of rifle season has been pushed out one week and there is now only a two week calf season in many jurisdictions.
 Also, guaranteed group sizes have been eliminated in many areas.

-For WMUs 40 & 41 specifically, these changes have restricted our ability to host moose hunters during the rifle season, as our camp closes for the winter the day after opening.
+For WMUs 40 & 41 specifically, these changes have restricted our ability to host moose hunters during the rifle season, as our camp closes for the winter the day after rifle season opens.
 However, we can welcome bow hunters during the bows only period.

 Below is a summary of open seasons for moose in WMUs 40 & 41.

-For complete details on 2016 hunting regulations, please click here
+For complete details on the most recent hunting regulations, please click here

 Marten River Lodge sits on the boarder of zones 40 and 41 and as the lodge is not eligible for the moose hunting tags handed out by the Ministry of Natural Resources hunters must apply on their own and may apply for either district.